Flow-IPC/flow/README.md

 The documentation consists of:
   - (minor) this README;
-  - (minor) comments, about the build, in `CMakeLists.txt` (in various directories including this one, the top-level build script);
+  - (minor) comments, about the build, in `CMakeLists.txt`, `*.cmake`, `conanfile.py` (in various directories including this one where the top-level `CMakeLists.txt` lives);
-  - (major/main) documentation directly in the comments throughout the source code; these have been, and can be again, conviently generated into a clickable Reference (a/k/a generated HTML documentation) using certain tools (namely Doxygen and friends), via the above-shown `make flow_doc_public flow_doc_full` command.
+  - (major/main) documentation directly in the comments throughout the source code; these have been, and can be again, conviently generated using certain tools (namely Doxygen and friends), via the above-shown `make flow_doc_public flow_doc_full` command.
     - Seeing the doc comments in the various .hpp files works.
     - Browsing the clickable generated documentation is probably quite a bit nicer.

 To read the latter -- the Reference -- consider the following.
-  - The latest generated Reference from the source code in `./src/flow` has been included nearby;
+  - The latest generated docs from the source code in `*/src/*` has been included nearby:
-    unpack them via `cp doc/flow_doc.tgz <some-place> && cd <some-place> && tar xzf flow_doc.tgz`; use a browser to open `<some-place>/flow_doc/index.html`.
-If you're perusing docs only, that's all.
-If you have changed the source code:
-  - Upon changing the source code, the documentation can and should be regenerated and saved nearby again (by you).
-    First, follow the aforementioned `cd $BUILD && make flow_doc_public flow_doc_full` procedure in Installation.
-    You may encounter Doxygen warnings; you should fix your code accordingly.
-    Next `cd $SRC/doc/flow_doc` (`$SRC` being the directory with this README) and lastly:
-    `$SRC/tools/doc/stage_generated_docs.sh $BUILD`.
-This will place the `make`-generated docs under `$SRC/doc/flow_doc` in the proper relative location; plus a nearby tarball with everything packaged up.
-    - It would now be prudent to open the result in the browser (open `$SRC/doc/flow_doc/index.html`) to ensure things you've changed look good; rinse/repeat if not.
-(Don't forget to `make` to ensure no compile errors have accidentally appeared as a result of tinkering with comments.
-It happens.)
-    - If you now `git add $SRC`, you can commit both the source and refreshed docs (in the form of a single .tgz) to source control.
-(A `.gitignore` will ensure the individual generated files are ignored; only the .tgz will be tracked by Git.)
+    Use a browser to open `doc/flow_doc/index.html`.

-Or see the online documentation at the GitHub repository (details TBD).
-This will just mirror what someone did in the above steps.
+  - Or see the online documentation at the [project web site](https://flow-ipc.github.io).
+This will just mirror what the above from the corresponding source code: the tip of the master branch; and for each released version of the project.
+  - If you're perusing docs only, that's all.
+You're done!

+In contrast, if you have changed the source code (for Flow-IPC proper, Flow, or both): See Contributing below.
+It includes instructions on how docs are generated and updated.
+Spoiler alert: Most things are automatic;
+the only manual part is that you should peruse any changed docs for your visual satisfaction before submitting your code.

+## Contributing

+See Flow-IPC meta-project's `README.md` Contributing section.